 Sash-Style is a website about traditional timber box sash windows.
+We've been promoting plastic-free windows for twenty years - how time flies!
 Here you will find information about how to carry out some of the simpler repair and maintenance tasks such as how to re-cord a sash and where to get draught-proofing kits (draft-proofing kits if you're American).

 If you're too busy, too lazy, or need someone to repair sash-windows for you, there are sash window repairers who specialise in restoration & renovation and can fix up old sliding sashes and windows or replace them with new wooden ones to match.